 In my opinion, it's important not to let the category and tag pages be indexed.
 These usually offer no added value for your readers.
 Sure, they help you find your way around a site.
 But they don't offer enough quality to achieve good rankings in the search results.

 That's why it makes sense not to let Google include them in the index.
-Which in turn can lead to better overall results for your blog.
-In Yoast SEO, you only have to make two clicks.
-In the settings, go to the Categories menu item.
-There you can simply switch the indexing of tags and categories to No:
+Which in turn can lead to a better overall result for your blog.
+In Yoast SEO, you only need to make two clicks.
+In the settings, go to the Taxonomies menu item.
+There you can simply switch the indexing of tags and categories to No.

 Recheck and adjust each content